18F/18f.gsa.gov/_join/index.md

 Links below will take you to the Technology Transformation Services join page to apply.

 <section class="usa-grid-full">
-  <a class="usa-button usa-button-secondary" href="https://join.tts.gsa.gov/join/cloud-operations-sre/">Cloud Operations Site Reliability Engineer</a>
+  <a class="usa-button usa-button-secondary" href="https://join.tts.gsa.gov/join/consulting-software-engineer/">18F - Consulting Software Engineer </a>
 </section>

 <section class="usa-grid-full">
-  <a class="usa-button usa-button-secondary" href="https://join.tts.gsa.gov/join/product-manager/">Product Manager</a>
+  <a class="usa-button usa-button-secondary" href="https://join.tts.gsa.gov/join/visual-designer/">18F - Visual Designer</a>
 </section>

 <!--**We currently have no open positions at 18F.**-->